devbyalc/recipes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is a recreation from react beginner tutorial
+This project is a recreation from react beginner tutorial using the Edamam API( https://developer.edamam.com/)
 ## Available Scripts

 In the project directory, you can run: